Exercise during pregnancy

 When can you start exercising again after giving birth?

-- If you have a vaginal birth without any complications, it’s usually safe to start exercising a few days after you give birth or as soon as you’re ready.
-Vaginal birth is the way most babies are born.
+Talk with your health provider to find out when it’s OK for you to be active again.
+If you have a vaginal birth without any complications, it’s usually safe to start exercising a few days after you give birth or as soon as you’re ready.
 During vaginal birth, the uterus contracts to help push your baby out of the vagina (birth canal).

-- If you have a c-section or a complications during birth, you may need to wait longer to start exercising after birth.
+If you have a c-section or a complications during birth, you may need to wait longer to start exercising after birth.
+Your provider can help you determine when your body is ready for exercise.

 If you were active during pregnancy, it’s easier to get back into exercise after your baby is born.
 Just start slowly.
 If you feel pain or have other problems during exercise, stop doing the activity and talk to your provider.